samueldecornez62/Heatmap-Website/README.md

 - **Current status:**
   The visualization app functions well locally but has not been fully deployed as a public website.
 - **Next Steps:**
   Deploying the app publicly using final_dash.py, Docker to create a container able to store the full sized large pickle files, and Heroku for deployment, remains the goal.
+Once the website is deployed successfully, the data will be stored directly on the website through the Docker container, and the CSV download links should work correctly.